mmondics/aiops-z/README.md

     **Policies** are rules that contain condition and action sets.
 They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into an incident, and assign runbooks to remediate alerts.

-86. **For example, find the Policy named `Robot Shop Erroneous Calls`, and click it.
+59. **For example, find the Policy named `Robot Shop Erroneous Calls`, and click it.
 In the new page that opens, click the "Specification" tab.**

     This policy looks for alerts that match the tags `Value of:alert.summary` contains `Erroneous call rate is too high`.
 An alert matching this tag will be sent from Instana when Instana determines there has been a significant increase in the rate of erroneous calls to the Robot Shop application.

     The policy also states what should happen when the policy finds a matching alert.
 In this case, it will promote the alert to an incident that will notify specific users responsible for fixing the issue, or potentially automatically run a runbook made up of one or more actions that have been defined in CP4AIOps.

-87. **Navigate to the "Runbooks" tab on the Automations page.**
+60. **Navigate to the "Runbooks" tab on the Automations page.**

     ![automations-runbooks](images/automations-runbooks.png)

-    **Runbooks** automate procedures that do not require human interaction, thereby increasing the efficiency of IT operations processes.
+    **Runbooks** automate procedures thereby increasing the efficiency of IT operations processes.
 Runbooks are made up of one or more actions that can be taken against a target environment through either ssh or HTTP calls.

     You can also switch to the "Activities" tab to see all of the previous runbook usage.

-88. **Navigate to the "Actions" tab on the Automations page.**
+61. **Navigate to the "Actions" tab on the Automations page.**

     **Actions** in runbooks are the collection of manual steps grouped into a single automated entity.
 An action improves runbook efficiency by automatically performing procedures and operations.

-89. **For example, click the `Fix load deployment environment variable` action and then click the "Content" tab of the new window that pops up.**
+62. **For example, click the `Fix load deployment environment variable` action and then click the "Content" tab of the new window that pops up.**

     ![policy-erroneous](images/policy-erroneous.png)